Budgeting Tips for Single Moms — Stretching One Income Across a Family

 Tip 6 — automate the bills you can, simplify the ones you can't

-Time is the constraint that single moms consistently report as the limiting factor more than money.
-A budget that requires daily attention competes with childcare logistics, work, school events, sleep — and usually loses.
+Time is the constraint single moms describe as the limiting factor more than money.
+A budget that requires daily attention competes with childcare logistics, work, school events, sleep — and loses that competition almost every time.

 Automation buys time.
 Set every fixed bill on autopay so it leaves the daily decision queue.
 Set every transfer (savings, emergency fund) on a recurring schedule so it happens without intervention.
 Once a week, spend 10 minutes scanning the working accounts to catch anything unusual.
 The remaining mental bandwidth goes to variable spending decisions where attention actually changes outcomes.